Environmental direct action in the United Kingdom: High Speed 2

-High Speed 2 is a currently under construction high-speed railway network which will link London, Birmingham, Leeds, London and Manchester.
+High Speed 2 is a currently under construction high-speed railway network which will link London, Birmingham, Leeds and Manchester.
 According to the Woodland Trust, 108 sites of ancient woodland are under threat.
 The decision of the Department for Transport was that phase one, construction of a rail link from London to Birmingham, could begin on 15 April 2020.
 Four woodlands in Warwickshire were immediately destroyed, despite the recommended advice being to only carry out felling in autumn to minimise damage to flora and fauna.
 Environmental campaigners had already set up occupations along the route of the proposed train line.
 In January 2020, HS2 Limited began evicting a series of camps in the Colne Valley Regional Park which had been occupied since October 2017.
 Activists, including some connected to Extinction Rebellion and the Green Party had been monitoring the work on HS2 and contested the evictions, claiming that HS2 did not own the land.
 In May 2020, a squat in Harefield, west London was evicted.